MSDEVMTL/GlobalAzureBootcamp-2019/Lab5/README.md

 # Goal

+Our goal is to know if a picture has a dog or not.

-We will add a Azure Cognitive Services Vision to our ARM template.
-Modify the code of the web application to read one image (provided) from a Azure blob storage, and display the information returned by the Vision API.
-The image ( a dog or a cat ) will be uploaded to the Blob storage using the Azure Portal or the Azure Storage Explorer.
+To do this, we will add Azure Cognitive Services (Vision) to our project.
+The web application will be modified to read one image (provided) from Azure blob storage and display the information returned by the Vision API.
+The image (a dog or a cat) will be uploaded to the Blob storage using the Azure Portal or the Azure Storage Explorer.

 # Let's code!